Kutenai: History

 The Kutenai today live in southeastern British Columbia, Idaho, and Montana.
 They are loosely divided into two groups: the Upper Kutenai and the Lower Kutenai, referring to the different sections of the Kootenay River (spelled "Kootenai" in the U.S.) where the bands live.
-The Upper Kutenai are the Akisqnuk First Nation (Columbia Lake Band), the St. Mary's Band, and the Tobacco Plains Indian Band in British Columbia, as well as the Montana Kootenai.
+The Upper Kutenai are the Ɂakisq̓nuk First Nation (Columbia Lake Band), the ʔaq̓am First Nation (St. Mary's First Nation), and the Yaq̓it ʔa·knuqⱡi’it First Nation (Tobacco Plains Band) in British Columbia, as well as the Montana Kootenai.
 The Lower Kutenai are the Lower Kootenay First Nation of British Columbia and the Kootenai Tribe of Idaho.

 Origins

 Scholars have numerous ideas about the origins of the Ktunaxa.
 One theory is that they originally lived on the prairies, and were driven across the Rockies by the competing Blackfoot people or by famine and disease.
 Some Upper Kootenay participated in a Plains Native lifestyle for part of the year, crossing the Rockies to the east for the bison hunt.
 They were relatively well known to the Blackfoot, and sometimes their relations with them were in the form of violent confrontation over food competition.

 Some Ktunaxa remained on or returned to the prairies year-round; they had a settlement near Fort Macleod, Alberta.
 This group of Ktunaxa suffered high mortality rates, partly because of the depredations of the Blackfoot, and partly because of smallpox epidemics.
 With numbers sharply reduced, these Plains Ktunaxa returned to the Kootenay region of British Columbia.

 Some of the Ktunaxa say that their ancestors came originally from the Great Lakes region of Michigan.
 To date, scholars have not found either archeological or historic evidence to support this account.

 The Ktunaxa territory in British Columbia has archeological sites with some of the oldest human-made artifacts in Canada, dated to 11,500 before the present (BP).
 It has not been proven whether these artifacts were left by ancestors of the Ktunaxa or by another, possibly Salishan, group.
 Human occupation of the Kootenay Rockies has been demonstrated by dated sites with evidence of quarrying and flint-knapping, especially of quartzite and tourmaline.
 This oldest assemblage of artifacts is known as the Goatfell Complex, named after the Goatfell region about 40 km east of Creston, British Columbia on Highway 3.
 These artifacts have been found at quarries in Goatfell, Harvey Mountain, Idaho, Negro Lake and Kiakho Lake (both near Lumberton and Cranbrook), North Star Mountain just west of Creston on Highway 3, and at Blue Ridge.
 All these sites are within 50 km of Creston, with the exception of Blue Ridge, which is near the village of Kaslo, quite a distance north on the west side of Kootenay Lake.